Harriet Tubman: Childhood

 After her injury, Tubman began experiencing visions and vivid dreams, which she interpreted as revelations from God.
 These spiritual experiences had a profound effect on Tubman's personality and she acquired a passionate faith in God.
 Although Tubman was illiterate, she was told Bible stories by her mother and likely attended a Methodist church with her family.
+Mystical inspiration guided her actions.
 She rejected the teachings of white preachers who urged enslaved people to be passive and obedient victims to those who trafficked and enslaved them; instead she found guidance in the Old Testament tales of deliverance.
 This religious perspective informed her actions throughout her life.